SkynetLabs/gundb-adapter/README.md

 This turns on logging for all data uploaded to skynet, and all errors.
 It also has debugger statements for easy debugging.
 When sending data to skynet, it will log `[put]` + `Key: the key` + `Data: json data`.
 This is the key used to retrieve the data from SkyDB, and whatever json data GunDB generates.
 Likewise with getting data from skynet, it will log `[get]` + `Key: the key` + `Data: json data`.
 This is the key used to store the data in SkyDB, and whatever json data GunDB generated.

+For further documentation on the structure of GunDB data, you can check the documentation [here](https://gun.eco/docs/FAQ#what-is-a-soul-what-does-a-node-look-like)

 Any errors will be logged as well.

 ## Until